Anchor Hocking

+Corporate history

+In 1905, the Hocking Glass Company was founded by Isaac Jacob (Ike) Collins in Lancaster, Ohio, and named after the Hocking River.
+In 1937, that company merged with the Anchor Cap and Closure Corporation, thus becoming Anchor Hocking Glass Corporation.

+In 1934, Hocking Glass and a subsidiary, General Glass, developed the first nonreturnable beer bottle, considered a significant development in the field.

+In 1987, the Newell Company acquired Anchor Hocking Corporation.

+In 2004, Newell Rubbermaid sold Anchor Hocking to New York City-based Global Home Products, LLC, an affiliate of Cerberus Capital Management LP.

-In 2012, then-owner Monomoy merged Anchor Hocking with Oneida and created EveryWare Global.
+When Global Home Products declared bankruptcy in 2007, Anchor Hocking was sold to Monomoy Capital Partners, who merged Anchor Hocking with Oneida in 2012 and created EveryWare Global.
 In January 2014, EveryWare Global announced its plans to close its regional office and the Oneida outlet store, both in Sherrill, New York, with the process starting in April.

 The original Oneida outlet store in Sherrill, New York, was closed April 26, 2014.
 EveryWare Global filed for bankruptcy in 2015.
 EveryWare Global was renamed The Oneida Group in 2017.